Business in Brazil

 - Climate of Business in Brasil

-A study of the Brazilian economy revealed that the country continues to enjoy accelerated economic growth with a 2011 Gross Domestic Product (GDP) of $2,556 billion (USD); which is expected to grow to $3,259 billion by 2015; an increase of over 27%.
+A feasibility study of the Brazilian economy revealed that the country continues to enjoy accelerated economic growth with a 2011 Gross Domestic Product (GDP) of $2,556 billion (USD); which is expected to grow to $3,259 billion by 2015; an increase of over 27%.
 The GDP growth is estimated to increase significantly in 2013 followed by an estimated 5% increase in 2014, boosted by fiscal spending ahead of the 2014 presidential election and the World Cup championship hosted in the country.
 Furthermore, reports indicate that the forecasted growth will dampen GDP growth slightly to 4.4% in 2015 due to a possible post-electoral adjustment of the economy.

 Our client’s involvement in the import and export of energy material required further analysis of the import & export condition of the market.
 Our research revealed that growth of imports will outpace export, mainly due to the increasing demand for Brazil’s commodities.
 Brazil’s exports of goods and services are expected to increase from $286 billion USD in 2011 to $365 billion in 2015, an increase of 27%.
 Imports of goods and services have a higher increase of 63% from $324 billion USD in 2011 to $531 billion in 2015.

 Brazil’s economy poses a low risk due to its current stability.
-Analysis suggests that the country is well placed to weather a euro zone debt crisis, given its huge reserves cushion and its strong financial sector.
+The analysis suggests that the country is well placed to weather a euro zone debt crisis, given its huge reserves cushion and its strong financial sector.
 Foreign direct investment is expected to increase from $55billion to 71.4billion between 2011 and 2016 an increase of 22%.
 Additionally, continued gradual improvements to regulatory agencies strengthen enforcement of competition policy.
 Some level of government bureaucracy still impairs efficiency but intellectual property rights are broadly respected.
 Despite broad consensus on policy fundamentals, limited appetite for fiscal reforms will prevent a more rapid reduction of the public debt burden.
-As far as country risks, a diversified export base and a well-regulated financial system underpin the BBB rating (AAA equal to least risky and D equal to most risky), but still-high public debt will continue to constrain GDP growth.
+As far as country risks, a diversified export base and a well-regulated financial system underpin the BBB rating (AAA equal to least risky and D equal to most risky), but the still-high public debt will continue to constrain GDP growth.
 Brazil is Latin America’s biggest economy and the world’s seventh-largest economy in US dollar terms.
 It is the world’s tenth-largest consumer of energy, according to statistical date world energy output and consumption.
 Brazil is one of the world’s biggest producers of hydropower and has significant reserves of oil and gas, which industry experts speculate will turn the country into a top ten oil exporter by 2025.
 It is believed that by 2020 Brazil will be producing 5 million barrels per day, much of it from new offshore fields.

 After establishing a corporate organizational structure for the company, HafeziCapital developed a human capital strategy which outlined the platform for expatriating executive management from Europe to Brazil and hiring a local workforce, following local labor regulation and immigration requirements.